SPRING IS HERE!

 Blind-bake tarts on a cookie sheet at 350 degrees for approximately 20 minutes.
 Check to see how crust is browning at about 15 minutes and continue cooking if tarts are not yet lightly browned.
 Remove from oven and allow tart shells to cool on a rack in their pans and then remove the tart shells to individual serving dishes.

 Spoon prepared and cooled Lemon Curd into each tart shell.
 Dust with powdered sugar if desired.
-You can also garnish each lemon curd tart with a sprig of mint or a candied violet.
+You can also garnish each lemon curd tart with a thin slice of fresh lemon, a sprig of mint or a candied violet.

 Yield: 6 servings